Identification Guide

 Introduction

-New Zealand has an estimated 10,000 different fungi, of which only some 4,000 have been described.
-Of these only around 200 are show on this site.
-So don't be surprised if you can not identify the one you have.
+New Zealand has an estimated 20,000 different fungi species, of which only about 4,000 have been described.
+Of these, only 600 or so are shown on this website, so don't be surprised if you can not identify the one you have.
+It helps if you have made a spore print to determine the spore colour to use this quick guide, as the spore colour helps to reduce the number of possibilities!

 Agarics: (Gilled Fungi)

-White spores.
+White spores

-leucocoprinus
+Genus: leucocoprinus

 Genus: Lepiota